Updated: 2 days ago

 As with carbon monoxide alarms, smoke alarm requirements in Minnesota are regularly changing and I recommend following current best practices both for installation and location regardless of the vintage of home you may inhabit.

-My recommendation for placement of smoke detectors as a Minnesota Home Inspector may vary from those as required by the state, or the local authority having jurisdiction.
+My recommendation for placement of smoke alarms as a Minnesota Home Inspector may vary from those as required by the state, or the local authority having jurisdiction.
 I'm not a code inspector, nor do I find when a home being built relevant to its inhabitants safety.
 So while I always recommend checking with the local authority having jurisdiction on specific requirements, these are my recommendations, and are recommendations only, not requirements.

 A Minnesota Home Inspectors recommendations for Smoke Alarms